MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 Zero Trust adds value to two predominant scenarios that are seen in the marketplace:

 1. **A formal security strategy aligned to business outcomes.** This Zero Trust approach provides a holistic view on security to the entire business, through values that are shared across the business and adopted at every level from the top down.
 This is often CISO-led and business outcomes are tracked as part of the reporting function of Zero Trust in an ongoing manner.
 1. **Delegated security to IT functions** where security is treated as another technology vertical with minimal C-suite input and integration.
-This often focuses on short term cost optimization for security rather than managing it as a business risk, often further separating security into non-integrated “best of breed” independent solutions.
+This often focuses on short term cost optimization for security rather than managing it as a business risk, often further separating security into non-integrated "best of breed" independent solutions.

 Zero Trust provides a way of integrating the vertical solutions into a single vision.
 This vision supports consistent business capabilities and outcomes and provides ongoing measurable metrics on the state of security.